 If we believe that a rejection is unfounded, we will assess the case at hand to determine if there is reasonable need to refer it to the FOS to appeal it, with the aim of getting the decision overturned

-Q: Why has my case been sent to the Financial Services Compensation Scheme?
+Why has my case been sent to the Financial Services Compensation Scheme (FSCS)?

 There are occasions where lenders responsible for mis-selling PPI are no longer in business and, as such, cannot be claimed against.
 The FSCS is a ‘fund of last resort’ – a government body set up to pay compensation where the responsible company has ceased trading.
 The body only has jurisdiction on sales made after January 14th 2005 and can investigate claims in the same way as a lender would, paying compensation where they find a policy has been mis-sold.

-A rejection is not always the last word on a claim.
-Sometimes the information you provide us will conflict with a lender’s perspective, leading to a rejection.
-We will assess these rejections to determine whether or not the case is strong enough to be referred to the FOS to be overturned.
+We only take cases on if we feel there is a potential case for mis-selling.
+However, sometimes the information you provide us with will conflict with a lender’s perspective, leading to a rejection.
+A rejection is not always the last word on a claim though; we will assess these rejections to determine whether or not we feel the case is strong enough to be referred to the FOS to be overturned.

 Loan documents showing PPI was added to your agreement, credit card or bank statements showing payments taken for PPI premiums each month.
 You could also have a final statement letter from your lender showing PPI details.

-Lenders may destroy relevant information relating to your claim after six years, which we may need to ask you for.
+In many instances, lenders may destroy relevant information relating to your claim after six years of the account being inactive, which we may need to ask you for.
 Additionally, lenders can request further information from you, via us, to assist them in reaching a final decision on your case.

 Appealing a Rejection

-We will compile any response and present it to the FOS.
+We will assess your case and should we find grounds to appeal, we will compile these reasons and present it to FOS.
+With some lenders we are able to appeal directly to them in the first instance.
 To do this, we have some requirements of you:

 - We must discuss with you each of the points raised by your lender in their rejection letter so we can appeal them on your behalf